Frequently Asked Questions

 The scholarship is available only for the fall and spring semesters.
 There have been occasions where students attend summer school to eliminate the need to take a specific course during the regular academic year or because they changed majors and the new major required additional coursework for graduation.
 In these cases, the students were responsible for paying for their summer school tuition.

-We have also had situations where a student’s financial aid from a school is such that the full amount of the Deeley Scholarship Award is not needed to complete their undergraduate education.
+We have also had situations where a student’s financial aid from a school is such that the full amount of the Deeley Scholarship Award is not needed to complete his/her undergraduate education.
 In those special cases, we have sometimes offered to provide a portion of the unspent balance of the original Deeley Scholarship towards summer school.

 These special arrangements are made on a case-by-case basis and at the sole discretion of the Deeley Foundation.